julietkelson/julietkelson.github.io/_posts/2020-05-30-COVID-Police.md

 <small> The data for the following graphs comes from [Open Minneapolis](http://opendata.minneapolismn.gov/datasets/6d8110617c4b4971a270ff0834971b89_0/data?selectedAttribute=PoliceUseOfForceID) and spans 2008 through 2020.
 At the time of use, the most recent update was May 29, 2020). </small>

 Let's start with the basic racial breakdown of incidents of police use of force.
-To be explicitly clear, `Race` here is the race of the person whom the force was inflicted upon.
+To be explicitly clear, `Race` here is the race of the person upon whom the force was inflicted.

 <img src="/assets/images/inc_race.png" alt="use of force by race">